hyperfiddle/electric-fiddle/src/electric_tutorial/scroll_spool.md

 This conveyor belt approach enables control flow in the row renderer

-* In our Electric v2 demos, anywhere where there is a conditional in a cell renderer, there was typically <a href="https://electric-demo.fly.dev/(user.demo-explorer!%44irectory%45xplorer)">visible flicker (v2 dir explorer demo)</a>, which is an artifact of the scroll strategy that leaves the row elements in place and instead slides the *values* through the grid.
+* In our Electric v2 demos, anywhere where there is a conditional in a cell renderer, there was typically visible flicker (v2 dir explorer demo), which is an artifact of the scroll strategy that leaves the row elements in place and instead slides the *values* through the grid (causing row contents to be rebuilt each tick!).
 The optimization here is that by fixing the dom elements statically, you only have to do point text writes to rotate the row values through the pre-existing row elements.
 But it's not free: the consequence is, if the row markup is dynamic—recall the folder explorer demo, where folders render as hyperlinks but files do not—we now need to teardown and rebuild the `<a>` element (and its underlying Electric DAG/logic) in order to slide it through the grid, and this happens at the animation rate of 120 fps, and Electric can't keep up, so you see flicker.
 * The v3 conveyor belt approach solves this by binding row elements to a stable entity identity (i.e. the natural thing that you want), and therefore DOM mutations only happen at the edges.
 Turning an O(N) cost into O(1).
 Great!

 Commentary: So, is Electric v3 faster than v2, or slower ...?